This taco soup is hearty, flavorful, and surprisingly easy to whip up.

-This easy-to-follow recipe guides you through a quick, delicious, and effortless experience.
+Its easy-to-follow recipe guides you through a quick, delicious, and effortless experience.
+And the family will love it.

 And the result is sure to impress everyone at the table.
 (And you won’t even break a sweat!)

-You can whip this recipe up in a single pot, and it requires just a few simple ingredients.
+You can whip this simple soup recipe up in a single pot, and it requires just a few simple ingredients.

 It’s flavorful and filling, perfect for the cooler months of the year.